Francis Marion

 Died:

-Marion gained his first military experience fighting against the Cherokee Indians in 1759.
-Then, serving as a member of the South Carolina Provincial Congress (1775), he was commissioned a captain.
-It was after the surrender of General Benjamin Lincoln to the British at Charleston, South Carolina (1780), that he slipped away to the swamps, gathered together his band of guerrillas, and began leading his bold raids.
+Marion gained his first military experience fighting against the Cherokee in 1759 during the French and Indian War.
+Then, serving as a member of the South Carolina Provincial Congress in 1775, he was commissioned a captain.
+It was after the surrender of General Benjamin Lincoln to the British in 1780 at the Siege of Charleston in South Carolina that Marion slipped away to the swamps, gathered together his band of guerrillas, and began leading his bold raids.
 Marion and his irregulars often defeated larger bodies of British troops by the surprise and rapidity of their movement over swampy terrain.
-For a daring rescue of Americans surrounded by the British at Parkers Ferry, South Carolina (August 1781), Marion received the thanks of Congress.
-He was then appointed a brigadier general, and after the war he served in the senate of South Carolina (1782–90).
+For a daring rescue of Americans surrounded by the British at Parkers Ferry, South Carolina, in August 1781, Marion received the thanks of Congress.
+He was then appointed a brigadier general.